 What is a Prenuptial Agreement?

-A prenuptial agreement is a document which is entered into before the marriage, which sets out the prospective spouses’ rights in relation to any assets which they have brought into the relationship and those acquired during the marriage.
+A prenuptial or pre marital agreement is a document which is entered into before the marriage, which sets out the prospective spouses’ rights in relation to any assets which they have brought into the relationship and those acquired during the marriage.
 The agreements can specify how those assets should be treated, in the event the marriage ends in divorce.

 Who can get a Prenuptial Agreement?